While

 famous Smiling Angel, a masterpiece of French Gothic

 sculpture.
-The vertiginous spires, glowing stained glass,
+The vertiginous spires, glowing stained glass

 and lacy stonework of Champagne's cathedrals (Soissons,

-Laon, Troyes, and Châlons-sur-Marne in addition
+Laon, Troyes and Châlons-sur-Marne in addition

 to Reims) are testaments not only to an enduring Christian

-place in the world through its art, its technical mastery,
+place in the world through its art, its technical mastery

-its political, military and financial might—in other
+and its political, military and financial might — in other

 words, all the elements required to build a modern state.